 Fortunately, by implementing sales compensation best practices, continuous analysis, and data-driven planning, organizations can answer these questions and avoid common compensation mistakes.

 Sales Compensation Best Practices

-When sales leaders set sales quotas but provide no incentive for reps to reach higher, reps aren't likely to make an effort to further improve their sales performance further.
-When that happens, companies tend to experience a drop in sales performance after quotas are met, the success of the company takes a hit with lost potential deals.
-To help avoid a performance drop, here are four sales compensation best practices that will motivate reps and encourage them to achieve and exceed their quota.
+When leaders set quotas but provide no incentive for sellers to go above and beyond, reps aren't likely to make an effort to improve their sales performance further.
+When that happens, companies tend to experience a drop in performance after their numbers are met, resulting in a loss of potential deals.
+To help avoid that dip, here are five sales compensation best practices that will motivate reps and encourage them to achieve and exceed quota.

 1. Set the Quota Bar at the Right Place

 Accurate and precise quota planning is a necessity for sales team success.
 If leaders set the bar too low, reps are unlikely to reach higher.
-If they set it unrealistically high, sales reps might feel discouraged and give up.
-Using historical data helps leaders determine what is attainable and realistically set stretch goals for sales teams.
+If they set it unrealistically high, they might feel discouraged and give up.
+Using historical data helps leaders determine what is attainable and set realistic stretch goals.

-Alongside quota planning, leadership should also consider different sales commission structures within the overall sales compensation plans to motivate reps.
-For example, a tiered commission structure uses different levels of commission rates to motivate reps to continue improving performance—even after they reach quota.
+Alongside quota planning, leadership should also consider different sales commission structures within the overall compensation plans.
+For example, a tiered commission structure uses different levels of pay rates to motivate reps to continue improving performance—even after they hit their numbers.

 2. Make Incentives Worth the Effort

 To be effective, sales incentives must be authentically motivating.
 If incentives aren't enticing enough, reps won't be motivated to reach and exceed their goals.
-When reps weigh the cost (effort) against the benefit (compensation), their compensation must be structured so the benefit emerges a clear winner.
+When sellers weigh the cost (effort) against the benefit (compensation), their earnings must be structured, so the benefit emerges the clear winner.

-Of course, it's important to make sure that leaders have accurate sales forecasting in place so that the company can "afford" the compensation their reps earn.
-That way, organizations can avoid a nightmare scenario—such as paying out high incentives when performance is actually low (often due to poor forecasting and compensation planning).
+Of course, it's essential to make sure that leaders have accurate sales forecasting in place to improve pipeline visibility, enhance seller performance, and gain early insight into commissions earnings.
+That way, organizations can avoid a nightmare scenario—such as paying out high incentives when performance is low (often due to poor forecasting and compensation planning).

 4. Don’t Cap Your Commission Plan